fatima03598/my-recipe-app/README.md

 TEST_URL=postgres://[your username]:[your password]@[port]/recipeapptest
 ```

-3. On the terminal open my-recipe-app folder
+3. On the terminal open the root folder
 ```
 npm install
 ```